General exam information

 - calculators cannot be brought in unless specifically authorised

-- computers or any other electronic devices, including electronic dictionaries, electronic translators, laptop computers, electronic scanners, electronic dictionaries, electronic organisers and diaries, pagers, digital pen cameras, digital pens, iPods or iPads, Google Glass, text retrievable devices of any kind.
+- computers or any other electronic devices, including electronic dictionaries, electronic translators, laptop computers, electronic scanners, electronic organisers and diaries, pagers, digital pen cameras, digital pens, iPods or iPads, Google Glass, text retrievable devices of any kind.

 What happens during an exam?

 - There will be 15 minutes of reading time at the start of all examinations.
 Students must not commence writing until advised by the supervisor at the conclusion of reading time.